 Helga Stüber - Nicolas was born in Hanover, Germany.

-She discovered her love of colour pencil as an art student in Paris.
+She discovered her love of color pencil as an art student in Paris.

-The repetition of stroke and gesture in her graphite drawings brings her to concentrate her interest on the tool pencil.
+The repetition of stroke and gesture in her graphite drawings brought her to focus on the pencil as a tool.

-Working with this delicate material stimulates thoughts that the artist also hopes to arouse in those who view her works.
-Her objects are intended to encourage people to reflect on the fragility of matter and become aware of how transitory our existence is.
-Choosing fragile elements, she goes to the limit of tension of the art work and provokes fear of the irremediable.
-A questioning about immateriality and the intimate relationship to substance.
+Experimenting with such a delicate material stimulates thoughts that the artist also hopes to arouse in those who view her works.
+Her pieces are intended to encourage people to reflect on the fragility of matter and become aware of how transitory our existence is.
+By choosing fragile elements, she reaches the limits of the artwork's tension and provokes fear of the irreversible.
+A questioning about immateriality and the intimate relationship to substance arises.

 The artist's work implies a research of new space occupation, and also of material resistance.
 A reflection on the fragility of matter, on how transitory our existence is.
 In our increasingly virtual world, the pencil, an often neglected object in our daily routine, regains another life and dimension through the artist's sensitivity.